COSMIIC-Inc/Documentation-Source/docs/Community/Code-of-Conduct.md

 ---

-COSMIIC is dedicated to providing a harassment-free online and in-person community experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, age, body size, race, or religion.
-We do not tolerate harassment in any form on any OSHWA platform, including mailing lists, forums, comments, venues and anywhere else you interact with COSMIIC hosted space, online or in-person, private or public.
+COSMIIC is dedicated to growing a successful open source ecosystem consisting of a diverse base of contributors and users.
+In pursuit of this goal, it is of utmost importance that we provide a respectful community experience, online and in-person, for everyone, regardless of gender identity and expression, sexual orientation, disability, age, race, or religion.
+Open source and the medical research community are centered around inclusion.
+We do not tolerate harassment in any form on any COSMIIC platform, including mailing lists, forums, comments, venues and anywhere else you interact with COSMIIC-hosted space.

 ## Expected Behavior

-- Be welcoming.
-Use inclusive language.
+- Communicate directly and professionally
 - Be respectful of differing viewpoints and experiences.
-- Be receptive to constructive comments and criticism.
-- Show empathy towards other community members.
-- Be respectful of others' positions, skills, commitments, and efforts.
+- Be respectful of others' skills, commitments, and efforts.

-## Attribution

-Let others know you are COSMIIC materials in your research.

-Examples being
+- Maintain attribution and citation of others' work